Influencing & Representation

 - Working with others to ensure your voice is heard, through our VCSE Locality Forums

-There are six VCSE Locality Forums across Staffordshire.
+There are eight VCSE Locality Forums across Staffordshire.
 These are open to all VCSE organisations who are active in that locality.
 If you would like to add a topic or issue to the next agenda of one of the meetings, please contact the person named against the relevant forum below.
 You can just turn up at the meetings although it is useful for us to know in advance for setting the room, etc. To book a place at the next meeting please either email the named contact or book online as indicated.

 The aim is to hold Locality Forum meetings for the VCSE sector in each locality, every quarter (four times a year).
-Some of these meetings have different names due to the history of their development over the years.

 Whilst each locality forum has its own, locally developed, terms of reference, the main purpose of each of them is to provide a forum for VCSE organisations delivering services or activities in that locality so that they can: